Atom-Learning/components/documentation/content/components.feedback.alert-dialog.md

       `AlertDialog` exports a number of components that can be composed together to create a modal pop up that expects a response from the user.

-      `AlertDialog` also exports a custom hook `useAlert`, that can be used to dynamically render an alert based on some content and a callback. `showAlert` accepts a `theme` and `size` prop which can be used to customise the `AlertDialog`
+      `AlertDialog` also exports a custom hook `useAlert`, that can be used to dynamically render an alert based on some content and a callback. `showAlert` accepts a `theme` and `size` prop which can be used to customise the `AlertDialog`.

       <CodeBlock live={true} preview={true} noInline code={`const MyComponent = () =>{